emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 `STDDEV_POP` | Returns the population standard deviation of the results.
 Returns 0 when there is only one row of results.
 `STDDEV_SAMP` | Returns the sample standard deviation of the results.
 Returns null when there is only one row of results.

 The examples below reference an `employees` table.
-You can try out the examples by indexing the following documents into OpenSearch using the bulk index operation:
+You can try out the examples by indexing the following documents into Enegry Logserver using the bulk index operation:

 ```json
 PUT employees/_bulk?refresh